Hamida Javanshir: Early life

 Born on her family's ancestral estate in the village of Kahrizli, Hamida Javanshir was the eldest child of Ahmad bey Javanshir (1828–1903), an Azeri historian, translator and officer of the Russian Imperial army, and his wife Mulkijahan.
-She was the great-great-grandniece of Ibrahim Khalil Khan, the last ruling khan of Karabakh.
+She was the great-great-grandniece of Ibrahim Khalil Khan, the last ruling khan of the Karabakh Khanate.
 Hamida and her younger brother were educated at home; when she was nine, a family of Russian tutors came to live with them to guide their education.
 By age 14, she was familiar with European and Islamic literature, and spoke Russian and French fluently.

-In 1889 Hamida Javanshir married a Barda-native, Lieutenant Colonel Ibrahim bey Davatdarov.
-They settled in Brest-Litovsk (in present-day Belarus).
+In 1889, Hamida Javanshir married a Barda-native, Lieutenant Colonel Ibrahim bey Davatdarov.
+They settled in Brest-Litovsk (present-day Brest, Belarus).
 Soon their two children, Mina and Muzaffar, were born.
 Javanshir took ballroom dance lessons and studied German and Polish.
-In 1900 the family moved to Kars, where Davatdarov was appointed commander of a military fortress.
-A year later he died, leaving his 28-year-old wife a widow; her wish to study medicine in Moscow seemed unrealizable.
+In 1900, the family moved to Kars, where Davatdarov was appointed commander of a military fortress.
+A year later, he died and Hamida's aims to study medicine in Moscow seemed unrealizable.